Contrast

 Sharon Harris

-I love the involvement I have with the patients, being able to give my upmost care to each patient we have at The Hospice.
+I love the involvement I have with the patients, being able to give my upmost care to each patient we have at the Hospice.
 Something as simple as preparing a bubble bath for a patient so they can relax, and knowing I have made a difference for that person, will stay with me all day.

 I’d like to think that I’m kind to anybody that I come across.
 My little motto is be kind to everyone you come into contact with because you don’t know what they’re going through and what they’ve been through and just have a little smile, especially in these hard times at the moment.